sampsyo/cs6120/content/blog/2019-11-13-null-pointer-guards.md

 +++
-title = "Tail Call Elimination"
-[extra]
-bio = """
+title = "Dynamic Null Pointer Checks Using LLVM" [extra] bio = """
   Christopher Roman is a second semester MEng student in computer science.
 He is interested in compilers and distributed systems.
 He is also the best [Melee](https://en.wikipedia.org/wiki/Super_Smash_Bros._Melee) player at Cornell. :)